• Skip to primary navigation

 Program Details

 The PEMC program requires a minimum of 15 credit hours in designated courses.
-Students must earn a grade of C or better in each course used to meet the requirements and maintain a B average (2.5 GPA) in the required courses.
+Students must finish with a 3.0 GPA in the PEMC courses.

 Admission Requirements

-This certificate program requires at least three semesters to complete.
-Because of this, students must apply 3 full semesters prior to graduation or have already taken RPTS 311/HMGT 211.
+This certificate program requires at least two semesters to complete.
+Because of this, students must apply 2 full semesters prior to graduation or have already taken HMGT 211.
 It is best to apply as soon as possible, prior to completing coursework, as there is no guarantee of admission.
-Please note, required volunteer hours may start counting from the beginning of your enrollment in HMGT 211, even if you are not officially accepted into the program until a later semester.

 PEMC Admissions Application